FAQ

 Did you select one or more map layers in the left-hand box?
 Then click on “View map layers” in the upper right-hand corner.
 A box will pop up enabling you to select a climate scenario.
 You can compare the current climate with four scenarios: the “Low” scenario, featuring a limited change in climate, and the “High” scenario, in which the climate changes significantly for 2050 and for 2100.
 The grey fields underneath each map layer indicate the scenarios available for that specific map.
 Do you not see a map while you have clicked on it?
 It is likely that the map is not available for the scenario you have selected.
 Try selecting the current climate or another scenario.

-What is the difference between the map viewer and the climate stories?
+What is the difference between the map viewer and the map explanations?

 The map viewer shows all the maps with a brief explanation.
-The climate stories provide background information to the main map layers in the map viewer and can assist you in using these maps.
+The map explanations provide background information to the main map layers in the map viewer and can assist you in using these maps.

 To download a map image in PDF format, click on the printer icon in the map viewer.
 To retrieve GIS files, please use the form under the “Download Data” tab.

-May data from the Climate Impact Atlas BES be used for other applications?
+Can data from the Climate Impact Atlas BES be used for other purposes?

-As the Climate Impact Atlas BES features open data, government bodies and private parties may use the information in external applications, such as local risk dialogues.
+Yes, data from the Climate Impact Atlas BES be used for other purposes.
+As the Climate Impact Atlas BES features open data, government bodies and private parties may use the information in external applications, such as risk dialogues.
 Are you using data from the Climate Impact Atlas BES?
 This data is covered by the Creative Commons license (CC BY 4.0).
 This means that its source must be credited by quoting “Climate Impact Atlas BES, 2024”.
-In addition, we suggest to refer to the underlying data source.
+In addition, we suggest referring to the underlying data source.
 To find out which organisation has developed the map, see the source beneath the legend.

-What are the charges for using data from the Climate Impact Atlas?
+What are the costs involved in using data from the Climate Impact Atlas BES?

 The Climate Impact Atlas BES is an open platform: the information is public.
 Consequently, the data from the atlas can be used free of charge.
 In the map viewer, the data can be downloaded in PDF format, free of charge.
 The helpdesk can provide you with the data in GIS format, also free of charge.